A partial hospitalization program is also known as PHP or a day program.

 Since the enactment of the Affordable Care Act, all health insurance providers are obliged to offer coverage for outpatient treatment if you’re suffering from alcohol use disorder, substance use disorder, or a mental health disorder.
 PHPs fall into this category of treatment delivery.

-What Happens in a Partial Hospitalization Program?
+What Happens in a Partial Hospitalization (PHP) Rehab Program?

 If you choose to engage with one of our partial hospitalization programs here at Renaissance Recovery, you can expect access to all of the following: